dotnet/source-build/Documentation/README.md

 build.{cmd|sh} /p:RootRepo=core-setup
 ```

-Note that since you've changed the coreclr and corefx commits, the incremental build will find the current commit changed so if you don't want to see messages like:
+Note that since you've changed the coreclr and corefx commits, the build will find the current commit changed so if you don't want to see messages like:
 ```console
 WARNING: submodule src/corefx, currently at 831264e53e5b9333850baa659af8a2857a9cb9b7, has diverged from checked-in version 5b7674e4ae5cc782e99f50b2919dfdeb29106a46